Stripper: 21st century

-The seventh episode of season 6 of the CBS crime drama Criminal Minds focuses on the BAU team tracking down a trio of young men, one of whom is revealed to be the son of the sheriff leading the investigation, who kidnap, rape, and murder several exotic dancers in Indiana.
+The seventh episode of season 6 of the CBS crime drama Criminal Minds focuses on the BAU team tracking down a trio of young men who kidnap, rape, and murder several exotic dancers in Indiana.
 The 2012 film Magic Mike and 2015 sequel Magic Mike XXL are fictionalized stories of the lives of several male performers.
 In We're the Millers (2013), Jennifer Aniston plays a stripper who is hired by her drug dealer neighbor to pose as his wife in order to smuggle marijuana from Mexico into America.
 Lap Dance (2014), which stars Briana Evigan and Carmen Electra, focuses on an aspiring actress who makes a pact with her husband to take a job as an exotic dancer so she can make money to care for her cancer-stricken father.
 It is based on the true story of the film's director Greg Carter.
 Dixieland (2015) involves Riley Keough as a stripper making money to support her sick mother and is also being abused by her manager.
 In the TV series La que se avecina, Lola Reynolds (played by Macarena Gómez), changes her job and works as a stripper after know she will earn more money.

 Music and spoken word

 Strippers have been the inspiration for a number of musical artists, with several of the songs resulting in hit singles.
 An instrumental, "The Stripper", was a No. 1 hit on the U.S. pop singles charts for David Rose and His Orchestra in 1962.
 That song pre-dated the opening of what is considered to be the first modern strip club, Condor Club on Broadway in the U.S. city of San Francisco, California.
 "Private Dancer" by Tina Turner was an international hit and her second highest-charting single reaching No. 7 on the U.S. Billboard Hot 100 chart.
 "Girls, Girls, Girls" by Mötley Crüe was also a Top 20 hit on the U.S. charts.

 T-Pain had a No. 5 hit on the Billboard chats with "I'm 'n Luv (Wit a Stripper)" in 2006.
 Hip hop artist Flo Rida had two No. 1 hits in the U.S. in the 2000s with "Right Round" and "Low".
 For both hip-hop artists, the depictions of strippers and expressions of lust are far more explicit than in songs released in earlier music eras.
 This is not limited to hip-hop, with contemporary songs in other styles of music sharing similar traits.
 "Worked Up So Sexual" by The Faint is graphic in its depiction of dancer rivalry (older dancers gag at what new talent seems to mean, smaller tits and younger limbs) and customers longing to bed them.
-Public acceptance of the music has not faltered, and many dancers perform to these and other songs depicting women in subjectively negative ways while on stage.

 Achille Lauro represented San Marino in the Eurovision Song Contest 2022 with the song "Stripper".